nijuyonkadesu/preemptive-impressions/homework/homelab/podman.md

 6. [OK] Image pull error
 7. automate image building and updating
 8. security is a big question lmao, explore on `Network=` under `[Service]`
+9. [ok] storage issue within the server (ughh, directories are not auto created)
+    a. but it's not storage issue

 # Secrets